data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

-worth highlighting the the streaming capabilities of the language because I think it's a it's really a place where we Excel and where maybe there's not always a great fit with some other languages.
+worth highlighting the the streaming capabilities of the language because I think it's a it's really a place where we excel and where maybe there's not always a great fit with some other languages.

 So I've said a few times about how great it is and obviously I would.
 So this is just to say you don't have to take my word for it and we do